NickMcConnell/AngbandPlus/eyreadme.txt

 EyAngband offers many changes to normal Angband gameplay.
-Highlights include the replacement of the "maximize" option with a "half-maximize" mode, where race stat bouses are permanent but class bonuses only affect chracter generation, a seperation of throwing and bow skills, player invisiblity, inclusion of auto-squelching and the monster-list terminal patches, a bookshop for scrolls and spellbooks, and many interface changes.
+Highlights include the replacement of the "maximize" option with a "half-maximize" mode, where race stat bouses are permanent but class bonuses only affect character generation, a seperation of throwing and bow skills, player invisiblity, inclusion of auto-squelching and the monster-list terminal patches, a bookshop for scrolls and spellbooks, and many interface changes.